Aquafina-water-bottle/jp-mining-note/docs/docs/faq.md

     2. Set this to false.

-??? info "(2) Using compile-time options"
+??? info "(2) Using compile options"

     Outside of document reflow, it appears that most of the lag doesn't come from the javascript execution, but rather